brentjohnson/powergrid-rust/README.md

 # Powergrid

-A multiplayer implementation of the Power Grid board game, playable over a local network.
-One player runs the server; everyone connects with the native GUI client.
+A multiplayer implementation of the Power Grid board game.
+Play locally against bots, online via a lobby server, or on a local network with friends.

 ## Download